|

 LONGNOSE BUTTERFLYFISH

-flavissimus has a larger gape but shorter snout and lacks a
+flavissimus has a larger gape, shorter snout, and lacks the

 |